-- 7.1 You must report employment outcomes in the form that we specify. - 7.2 The purpose of the MPTT Fund Consortia is to support learners by providing training and pastoral care, and transitioning them into relevant trades-related employment.
-You must have a strong role in achieving learner progression to: - (a) New Zealand Apprenticeships; or - (b) other work-based vocational training programmes or Micro-credentials at Level 3 and above; or - (c) trades-related employment; or - (d) further education at Level 4 or above; or - (e) other employment. - 7.3 We will analyse employment outcomes data reported by your consortium. - 7.4 Your performance and reporting may be used to inform future Funding decisions.
+- 7.1 You must have a strong role in achieving learner progression to: - (a) New Zealand Apprenticeships; or - (b) other work-based vocational training programmes or Micro-credentials at Level 3 and above; or - (c) trades-related employment; or - (d) further education at Level 4 or above; or - (e) other employment. - 7.2 You must report employment outcomes in the form that we specify. - 7.3 We will analyse employment outcomes data reported by your consortium. - 7.4 Your performance and reporting may be used to inform future funding decisions.

-You must meet any minimum performance standards as specified by us.
-We will monitor your performance against the minimum performance standards and Minimum Requirements with respect to MPTT learners, and your performance may inform future Funding decisions.
+8.1 You must meet any minimum performance standards as specified by us.
+We will monitor your performance against the minimum performance standards and Minimum Requirements with respect to MPTT learners, and your performance may inform future funding decisions.

-9. Financial reporting
+9. Reporting